Cherreads

 Bulma lifted her chin.

-Perched on the highest tier of the blue pagoda roof, right beside the golden finial, the boy was crouched with the perfect balance of a primate.
-Black hair defying gravity in thick spikes.
-Worn clothing.
+Perched on the highest tier of the blue pagoda roof, right beside the golden finial, crouched a boy.

-He stared at her with black eyes that absorbed the light.
+He looked at her with black eyes that swallowed the light.

-Bulma looked at the Tracker in her other hand.
+Bulma glanced at the Tracker in her hand.

 He was the target.